New Zealand FP class electric multiple unit: Specifications

 The cars have AC traction gear and convert the DC power supply to AC.

 The interior configuration allows for more standing room, increasing the passenger capacity compared with the EM/ET class units.
 This does not come at the expense of seating capacity, which remains the same but with 42 fewer front/rear-facing seats per set – the A (western) side of the section between the doors of each FT car contains only longitudinal seats, to widen the aisle.

-The preliminary design was modified with the addition of an emergency exit door at each end to allow for evacuation in the numerous single-track tunnels on the Wellington network.
+The preliminary design was modified with the addition of an emergency exit door at each end to allow for evacuation in the single-track tunnels on the Wellington network (seven on the Johnsonville Branch and five on the North–South Junction).
 The end doors also allows train staff to move between units while the train is moving or where no platform is available.

 The FP/FT class differs from the EM/ET class in that the power car is the northern car of the pair rather than the southern one.
 This is due to only the FT car having a floor level with the platforms for wheelchair access (and a retractable ramp if needed) and having the FT at the southern end makes it closer to the concourse at Wellington railway station.
 For easy identification, the doors leading to the low floor area of the FT car are painted lime green, whereas the remainder are painted navy blue.
 Additional differences include a change to open-on-demand doors - rather than all the doors opening when the train stops at the station (as on the DM/D and EM/ET class), the doors are unlocked and passengers must press a button to open that set of doors.
 At terminal stations, the doors automatically close again after 90 seconds to keep the elements out of the train interior.

 The FP/FT units have a door interlock system, which prevents the driver applying power while the train doors are still open and unlocked.
 On the EM/ET units, drivers had to double-check the "doors closed" light was on before applying power, potentially leading to human error.
 This configuration led to an incident in March 2013 when three EM/ET units left Wingate station with their doors open and no passenger staff on board, after the driver mistakenly thought he heard the "right-of-way" buzzer.

 The 5000 series units have fully automatic Scharfenberg couplers as standard instead of the first batch's semi-automatic knuckle couplers (for emergency coupling to the EMs), and LED lamps for headlights and interior lighting instead of halogen bulbs and fluorescent tubes.
 Both changes were retrofitted to the 4000 series units.

 With the withdrawal of the EM units on 27 May 2016, the operating voltage was increased to 1700V DC to increase the power output available.
 In 2020, power supply upgrades on the Kapiti Line ($10.1 million) will allow even longer (8 car) trains.